 The first step to a healthy brand is a brand audit.

-If you want to conduct a brand audit, that will bring your actionable insights, you need a framework.
-A brand audit framework will help you easily complete the process.
+If you want to conduct an audit, that will bring your actionable insights, you need a framework.

-Brand audit consists of two parts — internal and external audit.
+A brand audit consists of two parts — internal and external audit.
 You can conduct only one or combine both of them.
 Of course, integrating them will give you the most extensive view of your company, but it’s also a very time-consuming project.
-Brand audit process can be divided into branding components.
+Also, we can divide a brand audit into branding components.

 While looking at the external part of your brand elements you should take a look at: